 Reporting a Crime 4

 Campus Security Authorities 4

 Emergency Notifications/Timely Warnings/Notification Matrix 5

 Emergency Management and Response/Evacuation Procedures 7

 Security and Access to Campus Facilities 7

 JCCC Police Department 8

 Authority and Jurisdiction 8

 Cooperation with Local Law Enforcement 8

 JCCC Crime Prevention and Security Awareness Programs 8

 Keeping Our People Safe Program - Emergency Management 9

 Crime Prevention Unit 9

 KNOW Program 9

 JCCC Policies, Procedures and Resources 11

 Alcohol and Drug Policies and Procedures 11

 Illegal Use and Sale of Alcohol and Drugs 11

 Student Code of Conduct - Alcohol and Controlled Substances 12

 Employee Code of Conduct - Alcohol and Controlled Substances 12

 Prohibition of Underage Drinking 12

 Legal Sanctions for Students and Employees 12

 Disciplinary Sanctions for Students and Employees 13

 Health Risks 13

 Alcohol and Substance Abuse Prevention Programs and Resources 13

 JCCC Alcohol and Drug Education and Assistance 13

 Counseling, Treatment or Rehabilitation Programs 14

 Referral Services 14

 Disciplinary Sanctions 14

 Community Resources for Drug and Alcohol Abuse 14

-Sexual Misconduct Policies 15
+Sexual Harassment and Sexual Misconduct Policies 15

-Sexual Misconduct - Sexual Assault, Domestic Violence, Dating Violence & Stalking 15
+Sexual Harassment- Sexual Assault, Domestic Violence, Dating Violence & Stalking 15

 Retaliation 17

-Sexual Misconduct Reporting and Investigation Procedures 17
+Sexual Harassment or Sexual Misconduct Reporting and Investigation Procedures 17

-Reporting an Incident of Sexual Misconduct 17
+Reporting an Incident of Sexual Harassment or Sexual Misconduct 17

-Complaint and Investigation Procedures 18
+Complaint and Investigation Procedures

 Appropriate Disciplinary Action and the Right to Know the Outcome 19

 Changes in Academic Situation 20

 JCCC Police Department Response to Sexual/Domestic Abuse Crime 20

-Sexual Misconduct Prevention Programs and Resources 20
+Sexual Harassment/Misconduct Prevention Programs and Resources 20

 What You Should Know About Consent 20

 Sexual Assault Education and Prevention 21

 Safety and Security Tips for Preventing Sexual Assault 21

-What To Do If You Are Sexually Assaulted 22
+What To Do If You Are Sexually Assaulted 23

 What Can You Do If Someone You Know Has Been Sexually Assaulted?
 24

-Counseling, Mental Health and Other Victim Services 24
+Counseling, Mental Health and Other Victim Services 25

-Registered Sex Offender Notification 25
+Registered Sex Offender Notification 26

 Other JCCC Policies Affecting Safety 26

 Bullying 26

 Weapons Policy 26

-Bystander Intervention and Risk Reduction 26
+Bystander Intervention and Risk Reduction 27

 What Does It Mean to Be An Active BYSTANDER?
-26
+27

-Crime Reporting and Annual Statistics 27
+Crime Reporting and Annual Statistics 28

 Definitions for Use in Classifying Crime Reports 28

 Definitions for Use in Classifying Hate Crime Reports 29

-Definitions for Use in Classifying Geographic Locations of Crime Reports 30
+Definitions for Use in Classifying Geographic Locations of Crime Reports

-Campus Geography and Crime Statistics for 2016, 2017 and 2018 30
+Campus Geography and Crime Statistics for 2017, 2018 and 2019

 Main Campus 31

 Olathe Health Education Center Campus 34

 West Park Center Campus 37

 Overland Park Fire Training Center Campus 40

 Dwayne Peaslee Technical Training Center Campus 43

 Antioch Library Campus 46

-ANNUAL SECURITY REPORT

-POLICIES | SERVICES & RESOURCES | STATISTICS for 2016, 2017 and 2018
+2019ANNUAL SECURITY REPORT POLICIES | SERVICES & RESOURCES | STATISTICS for 2017, 2018 and 2019

 The Johnson County Community College (JCCC) Annual Security Report is published to meet the compliance requirements of the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act, and the Higher Education Opportunity Act of 2008.
 Unless otherwise stated, the policies and services included in this report are applicable to all JCCC campuses and property.
-It has been prepared in cooperation with the JCCC Police Department, local law enforcement, Campus Emergency Preparedness, Student Success and Engagement, and other campus security authorities.
-The full text of this report is available at: http://www.jccc.edu/student-resources/police-safety/files/pdfs/2018-annual-security-report.pdf
+It has been prepared in cooperation with the JCCC Police Department, local law enforcement, Campus Emergency Management, Student Success and Engagement, and other campus security authorities.
+The full text of this report is available at: jccc.edu/student-resources/police-safety/police-department/files/pdfs/2019-annual-security-report.pdf